A numerical method for oscillatory integrals with coalescing saddle points: Introduction and statement of results

 In order to connect the oscillator of the original integral in \eqref{eq:I} with that of the oscillatory weight in \eqref{eq:orthogonality}, we introduce the scaling $\delta = c \omega^{2/3}$.
 Finally, we consider the quadrature formula

 This quadrature rule approximates the contribution of the two stationary points to the original integral \eqref{eq:I}, at least for large $\omega$.
 This contribution can be singled out by considering the integrand along a path in the complex plane, that is restricted to a neighbourhood of the origin.
-This leads to the following asymptotic error estimate.
+In order to evaluate the full integral \eqref{eq:I}, one also has to evaluate the contributions of the endpoints.
+They are computed using the standard numerical steepest descent method as outlined in \S\ref{sect_quad_uniform}, see Fig.~\ref{fig:combined_paths} for a depiction of the line integrals emanating from the endpoints and the contour $\Gamma$.